-I wanted to make something special out of those limited-edition Ball Mason jars I received — and I decided to make mason jar candles out of a few.
+I wanted to make something special out of limited-edition Ball mason jars I received — and I decided to make mason jar candles out of a few.

 Didn’t they turn out cute?